andreasbm/weightless/blueprint.md

 All elements must follow the [best practices](https://www.w3.org/TR/using-aria) when it comes to accessibility.

+### 🦶 Small footprint

+The footprint of each element must be as small as possible.
+For example importing a button must only import the absolute necessary code to render that element.

 ### ➡️ Learn more

 If you are interested in learning more you can check out [Custom Element Best Practices](https://developers.google.com/web/fundamentals/web-components/best-practices) and [Inclusive Components](https://inclusive-components.design/#components).